streitup/LD-quantum/Evaluation codes for pre-trained LD-Diffusion/README.md

 torchrun --standalone --nproc_per_node=2 fid.py calc --images=fid-tmp --ref=fid-refs/100-shot-obama.npz
 ```

 The evaluation result of the pre-trained LD-Diffusion model should be close to the FID value reported in the paper.
 Due to the large size of the pre-trained model, we only provide one pre-trained model on 100-shot-obama dataset here.
-We will release all training codes and pre-trained models of LD-Diffusion on different datasets once the paper is accepted.